ucarbonregistry/Project-511/README.md

 # Project-511
 Enercon Wind Farms in Karnataka Bundled Project

+The project activity “Enercon Wind Farms in Karnataka Bundled Project” is located in the Gadang district in the State of Karnataka, India.
+The project activity is a bundled project with a total capacity of 18.2 MW owned by Wind World Wind Farms (Karnataka) Pvt Ltd (3.2MW) & Wind World Wind Farms (Krishna) Pvt Ltd (15MW) wind power projects.

+The objective is development, design, engineering, procurement, finance, construction, operation and maintenance of supply, erection, commissioning and operation of 29 machines of rated capacity 800 kW (Karnataka) & 600kW (Krishna) each.
+The machines are Enercon E-40 & E-48 make.
+The project is owned by Wind World Wind Farms PVT LTD (hereinafter referred to as the Project Proponent or PP).

+______________
 PRIOR HISTORY:
+_______________
 This UCR project activity is a subset of the following CDM Project Activity:

 CDM Project 1286 : Enercon Wind Farms in Karnataka Bundled Project - 73.60 MW